The Fragility of Sparsity: Finite-sample size properties of sparsity tests

 \section{Finite-sample size properties of sparsity tests}

 We now conduct a simple Monte Carlo simulation to assess the finite-sample performance of the Hausman and residual tests considered in \Cref{sec:testing-sparsity}.

-The control matrix $W$ in these simulations corresponds to the control matrix in three of the specifications reported the first column of \Cref{tab:t3}.
-Specifically, we set $W$ to the control matrix in either the first BCH specification (with outcome corresponding to a change in the logarithm of violent crime per capita), the \textcite{ferrara22} application, or the first \textcite{enke20} specification (with outcome corresponding to an indicator for voting for Trump in 2016).
+The control matrix $W$ in these simulations corresponds to one of seven designs, each corresponding to one of the seven specifications reported in the first two columns of \Cref{tab:t1}.
 The treatment and outcome vectors $D$ and $Y$ are drawn from independent normal distributions with zero means and homoskedastic variances $\sigma^{2}_{Y}$ and $\sigma^{2}_{D}$.
 For each control matrix, we consider two values for these variances: either the variance of the outcome and treatment, or else the variances of OLS residuals in each empirical specification.
-This gives standard deviation values $(\sigma_{Y}, \sigma_{D})$ given by $(0.07, 0.06)$ and $(0.04, 0.004)$ in the BCH specification, $(14.2, 2.1)$ and $(3.1, 0.7)$ in the \textcite{ferrara22} application, and $(37.5, 1.1)$ and $(27.2, 0.5)$ in the \textcite{enke20} application.
+The first method yields standard deviation values $(\sigma_{Y}, \sigma_{D})$ given by $\{(0.082, 0.083), (0.052, 0.095), (0.264, 0.083)\}$ in the three BCH specifications, $(14.2, 2.1)$ in the \textcite{ferrara22} application, and $\{(37.5, 1.1), \allowbreak (49.7 1.0), (50.0 0.8)\}$ in the three \textcite{enke20} specifications.
+The second method gives standard deviation values $\{(0.045, 0.004), (0.030, 0.009), (0.197, 0.004)\}$ in the three BCH specifications, $(3.1, 0.7)$ in the \textcite{ferrara22} application, and $\{(27.2, 0.5), (29.8, 0.6), (31.4, 0.5)\}$ in the three \textcite{enke20} specifications.

-In other words, each design corresponds exactly to one of three empirical specifications we studied in \Cref{sec:empir-tests-spars}, except we replace the outcome and treatment with mean zero Gaussian variables.
+In other words, each design corresponds exactly to the empirical specifications we studied in \Cref{sec:empir-tests-spars}, except we replace the outcome and treatment with mean zero Gaussian variables.
 The parameter values $\beta, \gamma$ and $\delta$ in the outcome and propensity score regressions in \cref{eq:outcome,eq:p_score} therefore all equal $0$, so that the sparsity assumption holds trivially.
 For each design, we apply the same three tests as in \Cref{tab:t3}, with the same implementation.
 In particular, the tests allow for heteroskedasticity in the \textcite{enke20} specification, and for clustering in the other two specifications.
+To benchmark the performance of the tests, we also compare the test to an oracle which replaces the \ac{SBE} estimates with a constrained \ac{OLS} estimate that sets all penalized coefficients to zero.\footnote{The unpenalized controls comprise 12 year fixed effects in BCH, county fixed effects \textcite{ferrara22}, and the intercept in \textcite{enke20}.}